alextim/astro-lib/packages/astro-robots-txt/README.md

 Then, restart the dev server by typing `CTRL-C` and then `npm run astro dev` in the terminal window that was running Astro.

 Because this command is new, it might not properly set things up.
-If that happens, [feel free to log an issue on Astro GitHub](https://github.com/withastro/astro/issues) and try the manual installation steps below.
+If that happens, [log an issue on Astro GitHub](https://github.com/withastro/astro/issues) and try the manual installation steps below.

 </details>